You are here

 Ambrose was formed in 2007 when Alliance University College and Nazarene University College joined together to provide new and stronger academic programming to a broader public.
 In 2008, Ambrose moved to a 40-acre campus in southwest Calgary with capacity to accommodate 1,000 students in its growing program offerings.

-Ambrose’s heritage is built on the long histories of educational service of these two institution.
+Ambrose’s heritage is built on the long histories of educational service of these two institutions.

 Alliance Higher Education in Canada